How the Eagles Became the First Band to Go Platinum With ‘Their Greatest Hits’

 Coming off the previous year's One of These Nights, their first No. 1 album, the Eagles were buying some time between their tour in support of that LP and the recording of their next record with a best-of compilation that drew from their first four years together.
 That next album, Hotel California, which they started recording just a few weeks after Their Greatest Hits came out, would turn out to be one of the biggest in rock history.
 The lean, 10-cut Greatest Hits planted the seeds for its success.

 And it stayed there for five weeks.
 And it kept selling.
 And selling.
 And selling.
-When the Recording Industry Association of America started handing out awards for million-selling LPs in 1976, Their Greatest Hits (1971-1975) was the first album to ever be certified platinum, reaching that milestone in a week.
-As of 2016, the album has sold more than 29 million copies in the U.S., placing it just behind the all-time champ, Michael Jackson's Thriller (at 32 million), and standing over such classic records as Billy Joel's Greatest Hits Volume I & Volume II, Led Zeppelin's fourth album and Pink Floyd's The Wall, all of which have sold 23 million copies.
+When the Recording Industry Association of America started handing out awards for million-selling LPs in 1976, Their Greatest Hits (1971-1975) was the first ever to be certified platinum, reaching that milestone in a week.
+As of 2018, the album has sold more than 38 million copies in the U.S., placing it ahead of Michael Jackson's Thriller (at 33 million), and standing over such classic records as Billy Joel's Greatest Hits Volume I & Volume II, Led Zeppelin's fourth album and Pink Floyd's The Wall.